 Colds are very common.
-A visit to the doctor’s office is often not needed, and colds usually get better in 3 - 4 days.
+A visit to the doctor's office is often not needed, and colds usually get better in 3 to 4 days.

 A type of germ called a virus causes most colds.
 There are many types of viruses that can cause a cold.
 Depending on what virus you have, your symptoms may vary.

 Treating your symptoms will not make your cold go away, but will help you feel better.
 Antibiotics are almost never needed to treat a common cold.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever and relieve muscle aches.

 Over-the-counter (OTC) cold and cough medicines may help ease symptoms in adults and older children.

 Many cough and cold medicines you buy have more than one medicine inside.
 Read the labels carefully to make sure you don't take too much of any one medicine.
 If you take prescription medications for another health problem, ask your health care provide which OTC cold medications are safe for you.

 Drink plenty of fluids, get enough sleep, and stay away from secondhand smoke.